spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/3-data-flow-stream.md

 1. Click on the arrow head icon to deploy the stream.
 Doing so takes you to the Deploy Stream page, where you may enter additional deployment properties.

-1. Select `Deploy Stream`, as the following image shows:
+1. Select `Deploy`, as the following image shows:

    ![Stream created](images/SCDF-stream-created.png)